nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 3. The application should be easy to learn and use with the User Guide and/or Developer Guide.
 4. The application should be responsive to user input.

-## Appendix D: Glossary

-## Appendix E: Instructions for Manual Testing
+## Appendix D: Instructions for Manual Testing

 ### D.1: Launch and Shutdown